 Back by popular demand are our friends from The Michigan Special Education Mediation Program.
 Executive Director, Patti Peiffer, shares information on the Program that helps students, parents, and educators make decisions that improves educational outcomes.

 Comprehensive Therapy Center’s Occupational Therapists have activities to improve sensory processing as well as fine and gross motor skills.
 Always a favorite, these activities are fun ways to work motor and sensory skills into every day activities.
 Our occupational therapists have answers to your questions.

 July 19: Untangle the Web Called Special Education

 Got questions?
 Confused about the special education process?
 Concerned that things are changing?
-Laurie VanderPloeg, Director of Special Education for Kent ISD has the answers.
-She is a treasure in the Grand Rapids area at making the whole process make sense.
+Laurie VanderPloeg, Director of Special Education for Kent ISD, has the answers.
+She is a treasure in the Grand Rapids area, and can help you make sense of the whole IEP process.

 July 26: We Have Ways to Make You Talk

-Comprehensive Therapy Center’s speech-language pathologists bring experiences to practice language and speech skills.
+CTC’s experienced speech-language pathologists bring you hands-on ways to practice language and speech skills.